The AWS Certified Solutions Architect Professional Exam SAP-C01 / SAP-C02 Overview

 Few years ago, before you can take the AWS Certified Solutions Architect Professional exam (or SA Pro for short), you would first have to pass the associate level exam of this track.
-This is to ensure that you have sufficient knowledge and understanding on architecting in AWS, before tackling the more difficult certification.
+This is to ensure that you have sufficient knowledge and understanding of architecting in AWS before tackling the more difficult certification.
 In October 2018, AWS removed this ruling so that there are no more prerequisites for taking the Professional level exams.
 You now have the freedom to directly pursue this certification if you wish to.

-This certification is truly a levelled-up version of the AWS Solutions Architect Associate certification.
+This certification is truly a leveled-up version of the AWS Solutions Architect Associate certification.
 It examines your capability to create well-architected solutions in AWS, but on a grander scale and with more difficult requirements.
 Because of this, we recommend that you go through our exam preparation guide for the AWS Certified Solutions Architect Associate and even the AWS Certified Cloud Practitioner if you have not done so yet.
 They contain very important materials such as review materials that will be crucial for passing the exam.

 AWS has a digital course called Exam Readiness: AWS Certified Solutions Architect – Professional, which is a short video lecture that discusses what to expect on the AWS Certified Solutions Architect – Professional exam.
 It should sufficiently provide an overview of the different concepts and practices that you’ll need to know about.
 Each topic in the course will also contain a short quiz right after you finish its lecture to help you lock in the important information.

 - Web Application Hosting in the AWS Cloud

 - Migrating AWS Resources to a New Region